ryppl/__legacy/doc/modifying_the_python_lib.rst

 .. just with superproject clones and then we move on to the
 .. subproject.

-See :ref:`getting_started`, using the url of your clone on gitorious.
+See :ref:`getting_started`, using the url of your clone on github.
 ..
 That sentence should be made clearer, but it may be best just to
 .. repeat the instructions here so the poor reader doesn't have to
 .. bounce around with hyperlinks.